 Upon the closing of the Merger, Robert Machinist will enter into a consulting agreement with our company as Executive Vice Chairman of the Board.
 The agreement will be for a term of three years with an automatic renewal for an additional one year period unless terminated by either party upon 90 days written notice prior to the end of the consulting term.
-Upon the closing of the Merger, Mr. Machinist's base salary will be \$300,000 per annum.
+Upon the closing of the Merger, Mr. Machinist's consulting fee will be \$300,000 per annum.
+Mr. Machinist also will be entitled to a true-up payment in an amount equal to the difference between his pro-rated annual consulting fee under his consulting agreement dated October 15, 2022 with Atlantic of \$180,000 and his annual consulting fee of \$300,000.
 Mr. Machinist will also receive a \$100,000 transaction bonus as a result of the completion of this offering.
 Mr. Machinist will receive restricted stock units ("RSUs") to purchase one (1%) percent of the issued and outstanding shares of common stock following the Merger, which are fully vested but not exercisable for six months following the Merger.
 Following the closing of the Merger, Mr. Machinist will be eligible for discretionary annual bonuses as determined by the compensation committee of our board of directors.